After I saw them last year , I swore that I will be back again…and now I set my feet once again to the Golden Fields of Rapeseeds .

 Feel free to share this to your friends!

 To all parents out there who are taking care of their kids at home, I salute you.
-You are doing great.
-Stay safe and see you again next time!
+You are doing great and you deserved to have a big hug and pat on the back!

 Today marks my 34th day in quarantine at home with my daughter and there´s no greater idea than to celebrate it than creating something creative with her.
 Oh yes, we count the days because our calendar have gone empty, all the scheduled activities were cancelled because I am sure you know why!
 The only legal activity we have nowadays is grocery shopping, walking, playing, cooking and cleaning.
 I´m not gonna lie—it is never easy!
 Millions times during the day, I am hearing THIS WORD : Maaaaammaaaa!!!!